dobason/Quarantine-Camp/README.md

 </h1>

 ## 🧾 Overview
-The **Quarantine Camp Management System** is a web-based application developed using **Core PHP** and **Blade** to manage patient information in a COVID-19 quarantine camp.
+The **Quarantine Camp Management System** is a web-based application developed using **Core PHP** to manage patient information in a COVID-19 quarantine camp.
 It helps medical staff streamline daily operations such as tracking patient health, assigning rooms, and managing isolation timelines.

 ## 🚀 Features